Dovakiin0/BugNet/README.md

 **Docker**
-You must have docker installed on your computer. open `/server/docker-compose.yml` and replace the database environments with your database credentials. then run
+You must have docker installed on your computer. open `/server/docker-compose-example.yml` and add your credentials to the environments and rename it to `docker-compose.yml`.
+The run

 ```
 docker compose up --build -d